Democrat David Ige appears headed to victory in the race for Hawaii governor.

 Poll results also show Hawaii Rep. Mark Takai is now the frontrunner in a seven-way free-for-all for the Democratic nomination in the state’s 1st Congressional District.

-Hawaii Senate President Donna Mercado Kim previously held the edge,
+Hawaii Senate President Donna Mercado Kim previously held the edge, but now trails Takai by a 7 point margin.

 With barely a week to go before the primary election, state Sen. David Ige has a double-digit lead over Gov. Neil Abercrombie in the race for the Democratic gubernatorial nomination, a new Civil beat Poll shows.